 In addition, the JOBS Act provides that an EGC can take advantage of an extended transition period for complying with new or revised accounting standards.
 This provision allows an EGC to delay the adoption of some accounting standards until those standards would otherwise apply to private companies.
-We have elected to use this extended transition period for complying with new or revised accounting standards that have different effective dates for public and private companies until the earlier of the date we (i) are no longer an emerging growth company or (ii) affirmatively and irrevocably opt out of the extended transition period provided in the JOBS Act.
-As a result, our condensed consolidated financial statements may not be comparable to companies that comply with new or revised accounting pronouncements as of public company effective dates.
+We have elected to use this extended transition period for complying with new or revised accounting standards that have different effective dates for public and private companies until the earlier of the date we: (i) are no longer an emerging growth company, or (ii) affirmatively and irrevocably opt out of the extended transition period provided in the JOBS Act.
+As a result, our condensed consolidated financial statements may not be companies that comply with new or revised accounting pronouncements as of public company effective dates.

-We may remain classified as an EGC until the end of the fiscal year following the fifth anniversary of our IPO, although if the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the last business day of the second fiscal quarter of any year before that time, or if we have annual gross revenues of \$1.235 billion or more in any fiscal year, we would cease to be an EGC as of December 31 of the applicable year.
-We also would cease to be an EGC if we issue more than \$1.0 billion of non-convertible debt over a three-year period.
+We may remain classified as an EGC until December 31, 2026, which is the end of the fiscal year following the fifth anniversary of our IPO, although if the market value of our common stock that is held by non-affiliates exceeds \$700 million as of June 30 of any year before that time, or if we have annual gross revenues of \$1.235 billion or more in any fiscal year, we will cease to be an EGC as of December 31 of the applicable year.
+We also will cease to be an EGC if we issue more than \$1.0 billion of non-convertible debt over a three-year period.